Comprehensive XSS Guide

-A practitioner’s reference for Cross-Site Scripting — attack surface, context-aware payloads, filter/WAF/CSP bypass techniques, framework-specific vulnerabilities, real-world chains, and detection/prevention.
-Compiled from 293 research sources.
+A practitioner’s reference for Cross-Site Scripting β attack surface, context-aware payloads, filter/WAF/CSP bypass techniques, framework-specific vulnerabilities, real-world chains, and detection/prevention.
+Compiled from 636 research sources with automated content analysis and deduplication.

 - Fundamentals